kragen/derctuo/transaction-per-call.md

 Optimizing transactions
 -----------------------

+Zelkowitz’s work in 1971 found that adding comprehensive undo logs to PL/I only added about 70% execution time to his PL/I programs (and bloated the programs themselves somewhat); he didn’t report on runtime memory usage, which I’d think would often be the more crucial aspect.

+Even competing with modern compilers, you might be able to due the full nested transaction thing for a pervasively mutable language like Python at a cost comparable to CPython's existing interpretation cost.
+But for many purposes CPython's performance is unsatisfactory.

+XXX

-If we're *only* using transactions for error recovery and/or peremptory work discarding for responsiveness (not memoization, multithreading with optimistic synchronization, deoptimization, or debugging, as suggested above), then, when a parent procedure invokes a child procedure at a callsite where failures in the child will necessarily propagate to a failure in the parent, it's not necessary (for execution) to preserve the separate transaction for the child procedure — if the child rolls back, the parent rolls back too.
+If we’re *only* using transactions for error recovery and/or peremptory work discarding for responsiveness (not memoization, multithreading with optimistic synchronization, deoptimization, or debugging, as suggested above), then, when a parent procedure invokes a child procedure at a callsite where failures in the child will necessarily propagate to a failure in the parent, it’s not necessary (for execution) to preserve the separate transaction for the child procedure — if the child rolls back, the parent rolls back too.
 This optimization dramatically reduces the amount of extra work imposed by